-As of September 1, 2002, there were 418 separate district-level courts in operation.
+As of September 15, 2004, there were 425 separate district-level courts created by the Legislature.
 Each is identified by separate numbers, each having its own judge elected by the voters of the judicial district.
 In a number of locations, the geographical jurisdiction of two or more district courts is overlapping.